 - if the incident involves a court case, whether the status of the case is open or closed

-- whether the incident is of a particularly sensitive matter (i.e. sexual assault, hate/bias crime, involvement of juveniles)
+- whether the incident is of a particularly sensitive matter (i.e. domestic violence, stalking, sex crimes, crisis intervention, hate/bias crimes, involvement of juveniles)

 - information of a personal nature (a person’s date of birth, social security number, address, etc.)